m9dfukc/deepl-alfred-workflow/README.md

 **Pro tip:** Use _enter_ to copy translated text to your clipboard.

+## Requirements

+This workflow requires PHP >= 5.6 with the cURL extension as your default php environment `/usr/bin/php`.
+Therefore macOS 10.12 is recommended as minimum if you don't [jump through hoops](https://github.com/m9dfukc/deepl-alfred-workflow/issues/2).

 ## Disclaimer

 This workflow currently interacts with DeepL's _undocumented_ and _unofficial_ API.